-For over a year, Christian leaders and change-makers have been gathering to share their vision for Australia.
+In 2014 Christian leaders and change-makers gathered together to share their vision for Australia.

-They have spoken of the hope they have experienced as they have watched a generation of Christians emerge who have both experienced the transformation that comes from believing in Jesus and following Him, and who are acutely aware that they serve a loving God who cares about His world.
+They spoke of hope experienced as they watched a generation of Christians emerge who have both experienced the transformation that comes from believing in Jesus and following Him, and who are acutely aware that they serve a loving God who cares about His world.

 This is a generation who believes that there is more to the story of being a Christian than just church on Sunday, a weeknight study group and a healthy devotional life.
 They read God’s word and hear His heart for those in need.
 They know they are called to respond to social, economic and environmental challenges, both local and global.
 They know that throughout history, Christians have borne witness against injustices and have been ready to act to be the change they want to see in the world.